mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 If you're not familiar with tornado, take a look at relatively short [framework overview](http://www.tornadoweb.org/en/stable/overview.html).

-Tornado comes with WebSocket protocol implementation out of the box and I implemented [sockjs](https://github.com/mrjoes/sockjs-tornado) and [socket.io](https://github.com/mrjoes/tornadio2) libraries on top of it.
+Tornado comes with WebSocket protocol implementation out of the box and I wrote [sockjs](https://github.com/mrjoes/sockjs-tornado) and [socket.io](https://github.com/mrjoes/tornadio2) libraries on top of it.

 As mentioned in beginning of this post, SockJS is WebSocket polyfill library, which exposes WebSocket object on client-side and sockjs-tornado exposes similar API on the server.